This post is an adaptation of a post first published July 5, 2010.

 as I sing my ode to the King.
 Psalms 45:1

-“The kingdom of God will come when men and women are willing to be penetrated by bliss.”
-Her words stopped me in my tracks and resonated within me like a struck gong.
+Her words stopped me in my tracks and resonated like a struck gong.
 Little seemed blissful in my life at the time.
 It was 1973.
 I was living alone in an apartment in Ann Arbor, Michigan, working at a job I hated, depressed, and hurting deeply.
 These words of artist M.C.
 Richards penetrated my defenses, self pity, and sense of worthlessness like a swift shining sword.
 For the first time in a season of sadness I felt hope.

 “Put down your sword!”
 Jesus tells Peter in the garden of Gethsemane.
 Peter, in a desire to protect his master, had taken a sword to the ear of one of the Roman soldiers who had come to arrest Jesus.
 However, Jesus’ kingdom was not of this world.
-It is a kingdom already here, present wherever one finds the Son of the King.
-It is within you and everywhere like a seed, common and transforming as leaven.
+It is a Reality already here, present, and accessible to all.
+Jesus says, it is within you and everywhere like a seed, common and transforming as leaven.
 The winsome, disarming Jesus manifested that kingdom wherever he went and invited his followers to do the same.

-Two disarming black labs, my Elijah and Jean Luc, who arrived with some house guests, have been teaching me about bliss.
-The dogs met for the first time a week ago with that deep hearted delight of Adam, when God introduced to him the woman he had made of Adam’s rib.
+Two disarming black labs, my Elijah and Jean Luc Picard, who arrived with some house guests, have been teaching me about bliss.
+The dogs met for the first time a week ago with the hearty delight of Adam, when God introduced to him the woman he had made of Adam’s rib.

 “Ah, at last a fit companion!
 Bone of my bones, flesh of my flesh,” Adam exults.
 Though not recorded in the scripture, I figure Adam then wiggled all over just like my dog, Elijah.